Tony DiCicco

-Anthony D. DiCicco Jr. (August 5, 1948 – June 19, 2017) was an American soccer player and coach and TV commentator.
+Anthony D. DiCicco Jr. (August 5, 1948 – June 19, 2017) was an American soccer player, coach, administrator, and TV commentator.
 He is best known as the coach of the United States women's national soccer team from 1994 to 1999, during which time the team won an Olympic gold medal in 1996 and the 1999 FIFA Women's World Cup.
-He was also coach of the USA team that won the 2008 FIFA U-20 Women's World Cup.
+He was also the coach of the U.S. team that won the 2008 FIFA U-20 Women's World Cup.

 Early life

-Born in Wethersfield, Connecticut, DiCicco was 1966 graduate of Wethersfield High School in Wethersfield, Connecticut, where he lettered in soccer, baseball and basketball.
+Born in Hartford, Connecticut, DiCicco was 1966 graduate of Wethersfield High School in Wethersfield, Connecticut, where he lettered in soccer, baseball and basketball.

 In 1970, DiCicco graduated from Springfield College in Massachusetts, where he was an All-American goalkeeper his senior year.
 He played with the Connecticut Wildcats and Rhode Island Oceaneers of the American Soccer League for five years, and made a single appearance for the United States men's national soccer team in 1973.
-During this time, he also taught Physical Education at Bellows Falls Middle School in Bellows Falls, Vt. for at least the 1972–1973 school year.
+During this time, he also taught Physical Education at Bellows Falls Middle School in Bellows Falls, Vt. for at least the 1972–1976 school years.
+He also coached the boys 7/8 grade soccer team.

 Coaching career

 International

-In 1991, DiCicco became the goalkeeper coach for the U.S. women's team; he was also the goalkeeping coach for the 1993 U.S. men's under-20 team.
+In 1991, DiCicco became the goalkeeping coach for the United States women's national team; he was also the goalkeeping coach for the 1993 U.S. men's under-20 team.
+He served as the stand-in head coach for the U.S. women's team during their 3–0 win against Canada on June 21, 1993, in Pontiac, Michigan, due to a previous commitment of head coach Anson Dorrance.
 He took over as head coach of the women's team in 1994, and compiled a record of 105–8–8, culminating with the team's dramatic win over China in the 1999 World Cup final.

 In 2008, DiCicco coached the U.S. U-20 Women's national team to victory in the FIFA Women's U-20 World Cup in Chile.

 Club

-DiCicco served as head coach of the Boston Breakers of the Women's Professional Soccer from 2009 to 2011.
+DiCicco served as head coach of the Boston Breakers of Women's Professional Soccer from 2009 to 2011.